CodeTheCity/altens-cougars/README.md

 ##Challenge

-Brain sits on the board of the [Altens Community Center ][5] in Aberdeen.
+Brian sits on the board of the [Altens Community Center ][5] in Aberdeen.
 His community center has lots of rooms that are available for the public to use.
 A lack of volunteers makes it difficult to make full use of the rooms in the center.